 In any metro area, there are far fewer Advice-Only financial advisors than advisors who sell products for commissions or advisors who manage your money for high recurring fees.
-I do my best to find Advice-Only financial advisors near you but there will be cases I can’t find anyone close.
+It’s possible that there isn’t an advisor in your area in the Advice-Only Directory.

-However, if you are truly interested in the Advice-Only model, I hope you are a little more flexible with the distance.
-Working with an advisor face-to-face is always the best.
-That’s why I give the first priority to local and in-state candidates (see How Are Advisor Candidates Selected In Search and Screening?).
-These days, with phone, email, video calls via Facetime/Duo/Skype, and screen sharing technologies, working with someone at a distance is easier than ever before.
+However, if you are truly interested in the Advice-Only model, I hope you are more flexible with the distance.
+These days, with Zoom video calls and screen sharing technologies, working with someone at a distance is easier than ever before.

 All other things being equal, I would think that an investor is more likely to accept higher fees and expenses for products and services, and less likely to say no or to terminate an unhealthy relationship with an advisor, when the relationship is “up close and personal”.
 I suspect that it’s much easier for most to say no or to terminate the relationship, when the relationship is not personal and/or the interactions are not face-to-face.
 This is one of the reasons I think it’s generally ill advised to consider having a friend or close acquaintance serve as one’s investment advisor.

-That said, if you absolutely must work with someone within a set distance, please include it in your search and screening request.
-If I come back empty-handed I will happily give you a full refund.
+That said, if you absolutely must work with someone within a set distance and you can’t find one in the Advice-Only Directory, I will happily give you a full refund.